irhamta/irhamta.github.io/_posts/2020-09-01-post-video-youtube.md

 toc_label: "On this page"
 ---

-Are you looking for a piece of information regarding how is it like to be an astronomy student?
+Are you looking for a piece of information regarding how it feels to be an astronomy student?
 Or do you want to hear some inspiring stories about studying in Germany?
 Watch our videos below.

 ## Student Stories